marlonbernardes/awesome-berlin/en/pages/address-registration.md

 ## What you need for the registration

-- Passaport (or Passaports, in case more than one person are being registered in the same address)
+- Passport (or Passports, in case more than one person are being registered in the same address)
 - Rental agreement (*Mietvertrag*)
 - Registration form filled out (Anmeldungsformular).
   - [Registration form - English](https://github.com/marlonbernardes/awesome-berlin/raw/master/files/anmeldung_en.pdf)
   - [Registration form - German](https://github.com/marlonbernardes/awesome-berlin/raw/master/files/anmeldung_de.pdf)
 - If you are married, bring your marriage certificate (written in English or German)
-- If you have children, bring their birth certicates
+- If you have children, bring their birth certificates
 - Patience

 ## How to fill out the form